 Not cleaning your list

 Regularly sending emails to a large list of unengaged contacts won’t do you any good.
-It will take your sender reputation and your ability to get into inboxes.
+It will take your sender’s reputation and your ability to get into inboxes.
 This is why it’s important to clean your list.
-Regularly sending to invalid email addresses will negatively impact your sender reputation.
+Regularly sending to invalid email addresses will negatively impact your sender’s reputation.
 Along with this, if you acquire a fraudulent and spam email address can get you blacklisted.
-This will have a lasting impact on your ability to get in inboxes.
+This will have a lasting impact on your ability to get into inboxes.

 Sending high image-to-text ratio emails

 Using images in email is not a bad thing.
 Sometimes images help paint a clear picture in ways that go beyond what you can do with text.
 However, you shouldn’t go overboard with images.
 Including large images with little text is problematic for three reasons:

 - Email-filtering tools may automatically filter out your emails from the inbox if the ratio is too high.

 - Images have to be downloaded.
 The size and quantity of images used in an email may cause it to load slowly or not at all.

 - If your recipient has images turned off, they’ll most likely miss the message you’re trying to convey in your email.